decentraland/adr/content/ADR-167-crdt-protocol-serialization.md

 ```

 The changes are:
-- `entity` is now an union, but still 32bit number.
+- `entity` is now an union, but still a 32-bit number.
-- `timestamp` is now 32bit number instead of 64bit
+- `timestamp` is now a 32-bit number instead of 64-bit
--  `data_length` is not longer in the `DeleteComponentMessage`
+-  `data_length` is no longer in the `DeleteComponentMessage`

 ### Entity
-Dividing the 32 bit number into two 16 bit numbers: one for `entity-number` and one for `entity-version`.
-The `entity-version` will be the higher part, so the `entity-number` the lower part:
+Dividing the 32-bit number into two 16-bit numbers: one for `entity-number` and one for `entity-version`.
+The `entity-version` will be the higher part, so the `entity-number` the lower one:

 `[31..16][15..0] = [entity-version][entity-number]`

-The functions to compound or uncompound (in typescript):
+The functions to compound or decompound (in typescript):
 ```ts
 const MAX_U16 = 0xffff
 const MASK_UPPER_16_ON_32 = 0xff00